Overlapping markup: Stand-off markup

-It has been claimed that separating markup and text can result in overall simplification and increased maintainability, and by 2017, ``[t]he current state of the art to [represent] (...) linguistically annotated data is to use a graph-based representation serialized as standoff XML as a pivot format´´, i.e., that standoff was the most widely accepted approach to address the overlapping markup challenge.
+It has been claimed that separating markup and text can result in overall simplification and increased maintainability, and by 2017, "[t]he current state of the art to [represent] (...) linguistically annotated data is to use a graph-based representation serialized as standoff XML as a pivot format", i.e., that standoff was the most widely accepted approach to address the overlapping markup challenge.

 Standoff formalisms have been the basis for an ISO standard for linguistic annotation, they have been successfully applied for developing corpus management systems, and (as of April 2020) they are actively being developed in the TEI.
+One published example of a successful stand-off annotation scheme was developed as part of a bitext natural language documentation project focused on the preservation of low-resource or endangered languages.

 Challenges

 Representing overlapping markup within hierarchical languages is challenging, for reasons of redundancy and/or complexity.
 In the 2000s to 2010s, standoff formalisms were generally accepted as the most promising approach here, but a disadvantage of standoff is that validation is very challenging.

-Standoff formalisms are not natively supported by database management systems, so that (by 2017) it was suggested to ``use ... standoff XML as a pivot format (...) and relational data bases for querying.´´ In practical applications, this requires complicated architectures and/or labor-intense transformation between pivot format and internal representation.
+Standoff formalisms are not natively supported by database management systems, so that (by 2017) it was suggested to "use ... standoff XML as a pivot format (...) and relational data bases for querying."
+In practical applications, this requires complicated architectures and/or labor-intense transformation between pivot format and internal representation.
 As a result, maintenance is problematic.
 This has been a motivation to develop corpus management systems on the basis of graph data bases and for using established graph-based formalisms as pivot formats.

 Special-purpose languages

 For implementing the above-mentioned strategies, either existing markup languages (such as the TEI) can be extended or special-purpose languages can be designed.
-To design an entirely new markup language allow to forego the tool support in existing languages for a less complicated semantic model and more convenient syntax.